GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 12. checkSafeClearance needs a plot_flag parameter.
 13. If there are lots of lines, and an error persists over all (or most) lines, then the report can be very long.
 Provide an `verbose=False` parameter which, if true, limits the report to the summary.
 14. Calculating the statistics of angular variables has problems with 0, 2pi.
 Find a fix and implement.
+15. `checkRawAGG` references the Lawin QC report.
+Replace this with an actual description in the Methods documentation.